The Star Gold Coast

-The Star Gold Coast (formerly Jupiters Hotel and Casino) is a casino and hotel located in the suburb of Broadbeach on the Gold Coast in Queensland, Australia.
+The Star Gold Coast (formerly Jupiters Hotel and Casino) is an integrated resort located in the suburb of Broadbeach on the Gold Coast in Queensland, Australia.
 The casino, which was Queensland's first, is situated next to the Nerang River and is operated by Star Entertainment Group.
 It opened in November 1985 as Conrad Jupiters.
 In 2017 it was rebranded as The Star, Gold Coast.

 One per cent of the casino's gross gaming revenue is deposited in the Gambling Community Benefit Fund.
 This fund was established in 1987, supports non-profit community-based groups and is administered by the Government of Queensland.

 The seven acre complex includes eight bars, seven restaurants, conference facilities, a ballroom, theatre, health spa and gym.
-The hotel, with 592 rooms, stands 66 metres (216 feet) and has 21 floors.
+The hotels on the property have a combined 1,171 rooms.
+The resort is connected to the adjacent Gold Coast Convention and Exhibition Centre.
+The original building stands 66 metres (216 feet) and has 21 floors.
 The complex is governed under the Jupiters Casino Agreement Act.

 Theatre

 Jupiters Theatre underwent a $20 million makeover and expansion and re-opened in June, 2012.
 The redevelopment of the theatre resulted in the capacity more than doubling to accommodate 2,000 seated or 2,300 general admission guests and the theatre viewing experience will be improved through state-of-the-art technologies and architecture.

 The theatre redevelopment includes the creation of a balcony level with up to 300 seats, VIP Hospitality rooms for pre- and post-event functions, new bars on the balcony and orchestra level, new toilets on the balcony and orchestra level, purpose built integrated movie projection booth, multi-purpose mechanical thrust stage, the enhancement of disability access to all areas, and increased dressing room space.

 In 2008, Jupiters ceased producing shows in-house and now presents international shows such as Mother Africa, ABBA Revival, Burn The Floor, Dance of Desire, and STOMP.